 The Translation Center runs an online training for its in-house medical interpreters, as required by the Commonwealth of Massachusetts.
 By popular demand, it has opened its training to non-affiliated parties.
 The class is open to interpreters, translators, health care providers, nurses, doctors, community educators, social workers, and anyone interested in improving the quality of bi-lingual health care.

-Registration opens April 24, 2013.
-Class begins on May 21, 2013.
-The first 20 students to register will be admitted.
-The class is invariably full, so those registering early improve their chances of being admitted.
+Registration opens April 22, 2014.
+When you register, you will be sent a student manual with all the information you need to complete the course.
+Please read it carefully.
+Class begins on June 3, 2014.
+The first 15 students to register will be admitted.
+The class is usually full, so those registering early improve their chances of being admitted.
 Please feel free to contact Edwin Gentzler at firstname.lastname@example.org if you have any questions.